oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_usage_facts_module.rst

 ..
 Description

 - Fetches details about one or multiple Usage resources in Oracle Cloud Infrastructure
-- Returns the usage for the given account
+- Returns usage for the given account.

 ..
 Aliases